paulcodr/macbackup/README.md

 1. Copy tar files to the new laptop, using USB stick or whatever other method.

-# After copying tar files to new new Mac
+# After copying tar files to new Mac
 ## Extract the tar files
 Follow 1 of the following 2 steps to extract the tar on the new mac